Centroid

 the center line and ¼ of the way from the base

-The center of gravity of a car can be very hard to figure out, as there is lots of empty space and materials of different density (such as the engine vs the seats).
+It's center of gravity can be hard to figure out, as there is lots of empty space and materials of different density (such as the engine vs the seats).

 When doing calculations we can often replace an object with its center of gravity.